DjSapsan/Simply/README.md

 sudo docker ps
 ```
 **4. To change the IP and to download the latest versions it's enough to stop/start the VM on the web hosting interface.
-    To just use the latest image release - type: /usr/sbin/rasha_parasha**
+    To just use the latest image release - type: sudo /usr/sbin/rasha_parasha**

    **SINGLE LINE COMMAND can be type at the any moment to fix something or to get the latest updates**

 ## SINGLE LINE COMMAND never changes, even in the case of scripts changes.
 You can always use it in the future setups

+Additional info: for all docker operations you'll need to use 'sudo'
 Example result on Azure (4x  1vCPU, 4 GiB RAM):
 ![image](https://user-images.githubusercontent.com/12209464/157055302-8aa3e306-d9b7-458d-a284-d4e5899911ec.png)